Ginger Matches NSAIDs in Reducing Premenstrual Pain

 In one of the studies analyzed, medical school researchers studied 150 students who had primary dysmenorrhea.
 They were divided into three groups.
 One group was given 250 milligrams of Ginger powder four times a day for three days at the start of menstruation.
 The second group was given 250 milligrams of mefenamic acid on the same regimen and the third group was given 400 milligrams of ibuprofen on the same schedule.

-The researchers found that the Ginger reduced menstruation pain similarly to the two NSAIDs.
+The researchers found that the Ginger reduced menstruation pain similar to the two NSAIDs.
 The pain reduction was the same across all three groups.

 Another study tested 120 women with primary dysmenorrhea.
 They gave half 500 milligrams of Ginger powder three times a day for the first three days of the menstrual period.
 The other half received a placebo.